DANS-KNAW/easy-sword2/README.md

 After finalizing the deposit with ``In-Progress: false`` the service will merge the received parts and check the resulting bag for validity (see [BagIt] for a definition of validity).

-The clients has two options for dividing up a deposit in partial deposit:
+The clients has two options for dividing up a deposit in partial deposits:
 * make every partial deposit a valid zip file, containing some of the bag's files.
 In this case, upon receiving the final deposit, `easy-deposit` will unzip all the partial deposits to a single directory to create the resulting bag.
   The client must therefore take care not to "overwrite" files from a previous partial deposit, as this will lead to